Local-global questions for divisibility in commutative algebraic groups: Other related problems

-Observe that the answer clearly depends on $S$, as well as on $k$ and $q$.
-When $S=\{P\}$, with $P$ a $k$-rational point of $\G$, Problem \ref{prob1} and Problem \ref{probW} are equivalent.
-If $|S|>1$, then an affirmative answer to the local-global divisibility implies an affirmative answer to Wong's question, but the converse is not true.
-In the same way a counterexample to Problem \ref{probW} gives a counterexample in local-global divisibility.
+The answer clearly depends on $U$, as well as on $k$ and $q$.
+When $U=\{P\}$, with $P$ a $k$-rational point of $\G$, Problem \ref{probW} is similar to Problem \ref{prob1}, but here one considers the $q$-divisors of the image of $P$ in $\tilde{\G}_v(\FF_{v})$, instead of the $q$-divisors of $P$ in $\G(k_v)$.
+Problem \ref{probW} was even formulated quite at the same time than Problem 1.
+It is also related to Problem \ref{ProbS} in abelian varieties, in the case when $P$ is the zero point.
 The main result about Wong's question is the following.

-\begin{thm}[Wong 2000] Let $\A$ be an abelian variety defined over a number field $k$, let $S=\{P\}$, with $P\in \A(k)$ and let $q$ be a positive integer.
-If one of the following conditions hold
+\begin{thm}[Wong 2000] Let $\A$ be an abelian variety defined over a number field $k$, let $U=\{P\}$, with $P\in \A(k)$ and let $q$ be a positive integer.
+Assume that one of the following conditions hold